-The permittee shall maintain records that document the reason for backup fuel usage (i.e. natural gas curtailment, testing, maintenance) date, and duration.
-All readings required to be taken shall be documented and maintained consistent with the requirements of Provision S.1 in Section I of this permit.
+Records documenting fuel oil usage shall be kept in a log.
+Additionally, the permittee shall maintain records that document the reason for backup fuel usage (i.e. natural gas curtailment, testing, maintenance), date, and duration.
+Records shall be maintained in accordance with Provision I.S.1 of this permit.